Brett-Tanner/Journal/2024/May_24.md

 ### Event Site

 - Dockerize
-  - [] Customise docker-compose.yml to run the whole app successfully
+  - [x] Customise docker-compose.yml to run the whole app successfully
     - Up to the S3 SDK causing issues with docker-compose
-  - [] customise .dockerignore
+  - [x] customise .dockerignore
-  - [] take a look at the entrypoint, and config/dockerfile.yml
+  - [x] take a look at the entrypoint, and config/dockerfile.yml
+- Add wiki notes on getting docker-compose working locally
+  - [x] .env files and contents
+  - [x] DB setup required & how to do it
+    - e.g. creating the DB, migrating, adding a user to log in with
+- Add wiki notes on transferring domain
+- [] Try getting dockerized app running on KU account
 - [] Backup the DB in every way possible
-- [] Spin up a new version with the (shared) DB backup on the PUP account and get it working
 - [] Switch the domain registrar to Cloudflare

+#### In-office tasks

+- [] Share the latest RDS snapshot with the P-UP account
+- [] Spin up a new version with the shared snapshot on the PUP account and get it working
+  - [] Verify accounts still exist and are accessible
+  - [] Once it's working, point the setsumeikai calendar at the new version temp URL
+  - [] Also change the GAS sheets URLs to point at the new version temp URL
+  - [] May need to reupload all the images that were on S3
-- [] Point the domain at the new EB
+- [] Point the domain at the new URL with a CNAME record
 - [] IP lock SM accounts
 - Extras if I have time
   - [] Maybe install SolidQueue and use it for emails